Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Method

 The most straightforward way to approximate \cref{eq:p} is to train a standalone model that maps the perceived CLIP-CLAP semantics directly to $\mathbf{a}$.
 However, two CLIP features \textbf{ambiguate} this direct learning: (1) the CLIP image space models global visual context rather than contrasting individual objects, and (2) CLIP learns only from text-image data, which lacks awareness of the sources’ audio traits.
 As an efficient solution, we learn a Cross-Modal Sound Source (CMSS) manifold as illustrated in \cref{fig:pipeline} (b) to project the CLIP-CLAP embeddings to a joint semantic space where the local sound sources are \textbf{disambiguated}.
-We elaborate on this core stage of SSV2A in \cref{subsec:manifold}.

 Finally, we attentively mix the CMSS embeddings together in \cref{fig:pipeline} (c) to generate $\mathbf{a}$.
-This stage involves a Sound Source Remixer which we explain in \cref{subsec:remixer}.
+This stage involves an attention-based Sound Source Remixer module.